-InfoStart date: 1 June, 2016 End date: 30 November, 2021 Project type: South-driven projects (prior to 2017) Project code: 16-P02-GHA Countries: Ghana Thematic areas: Agricultural production, Climate change, Lead institution: University of Ghana (UG), Office of Research, Innovation and Development, Ghana Partner institutions: International Institute of Tropical Agriculture (IITA), Ghana Roskilde University (RUC), Denmark University of Copenhagen (UCPH), Denmark The World Agroforestry Centre (ICRAF), Kenya Cocoa Research Institute of Ghana (CRIG), Ghana Project website: go to website (the site might be inactive) Project coordinator: Kwadwo Owusu Total grant: 9,990,278 DKK
+InfoStart date: 1 June, 2016 End date: 31 December, 2022 Project type: South-driven projects (prior to 2017) Project code: 16-P02-GHA Countries: Ghana Thematic areas: Agricultural production, Climate change, Lead institution: University of Ghana (UG), Ghana Partner institutions: International Institute of Tropical Agriculture (IITA), Ghana Roskilde University (RUC), Denmark University of Copenhagen (UCPH), Denmark The World Agroforestry Centre (ICRAF), Kenya Cocoa Research Institute of Ghana (CRIG), Ghana Project website: go to website (the site might be inactive) Project coordinator: Kwadwo Owusu Total grant: 9,990,278 DKK

 Cocoa (Theobroma cacao L.) is the third highest export commodity of Ghana and represents the most important source of revenue for numerous small scale farmers.
 Climate change (CC) in the form of higher temperatures and reduced rainfall is expected to adversely affect cocoa productivity and reduce the area suitable for cocoa cultivation in Ghana, but the extent and underlying mechanisms are not well understood.
 The CLIMCOCOA project aims to develop a comprehensive understanding of the impacts of CC on the socio-biophysical bases of cocoa systems in Ghana, and assess the role of agroforestry (AF) as a model for climate smart agriculture in Ghana.
 We will use a multidisciplinary approach to investigate the socio-biophysical limitations and options for cocoa cultivation under CC, and to assess institutional and socio-economic factors that favor or limit adoption by farmers of innovative management options.